 - 1/4 cup of slivered or chopped almonds or pecans

 For the apple filling:

 - 1 Tablespoon of butter

 - a squeeze of lemon juice

 Wash, peel, and thinly slice your apples and set them aside.
 In a large skillet, melt 1 and 1/2 Tablespoons of butter over medium heat.
 Add the oats, brown sugar, cinnamon, and nuts.
 Cook, stirring often, over medium heat until the mixture turns golden brown and feels crispy.
 With a wooden spoon, scoop the topping onto a plate.
 Carefully wipe out the skillet with paper towels.
 In the same skillet, melt a Tablespoon of butter.
 Add the apple slices and cook over medium heat until they begin to soften, about 5 minutes.
-Add the cinnamon, salt, and lemon juice.
+Add the sugar, cinnamon, salt, and lemon juice.
 Continue to cook for several more minutes, until they are very tender.
 Cover the skillet while cooking, if you want them to soften more.
 When the apples reach your desired tenderness, serve them in bowls, topped with the crisp topping.
 If you wish, add a dollop of whipped cream.
 Enjoy!